byung1211/cpnt200-a3/content/code-snippet/2021-11-22-this-is-a-first-code-snippet.md

           page, blog, profile, code
         }
       }
-description: This is just a sample code. never mind.
 ---
+This is just a sample code. never mind.